trilogy-group/twilio-node/CONTRIBUTING.md

-# Contributing to `twilio-node`
+# Contributing to `kandy-node`

-We'd love for you to contribute to our source code and to make `twilio-node` even better than it is today!
+We'd love for you to contribute to our source code and to make `kandy-node` even better than it is today!
 Here are the guidelines we'd like you to follow:

  - [Code of Conduct](#coc)